Emily Hartong

 Emily Hartong (born February 4, 1992) is an American female volleyball player.
 With her club Voléro Zürich she competed at the 2015 FIVB Volleyball Women's Club World Championship.

 In 2015–16, she became a member of Hyundai-Hillstate volleyball club, and her team won the Korean Volleyball Pro League Championship.
 She won the league's Best Outside Hitter award, as she ranked 5th best scorer and 5th best defensive player of the league.

 She and her team agreed to extend the contract, as she earned herself fame of "best foreign player of the year".

+In the years 2018 and 2019, she was part of the United States women's national snow volleyball team.